MatiwRC18/MatiwRC18/README.md

 ---

 ## Interests
-- 🐧 Linux & customization
+- 🐧 Linux customization and optimization
-- 🔐 Cybersecurity & networking
+- 🔐 Cybersecurity and networking basics
-- ⚡ Software optimization and backend systems
+- ⚙️ Backend development and automation

 ---